aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* March 12, 2022: A paper titled "Combining DNN Partitioning and Early Exit" was accepted at [EdgeSys 2022](https://edge-sys.github.io/2022/index.html).
 * November 9, 2021: I was invited to be a PC member of CCGrid 2022.
 * November 4, 2021: I gave a seminar entitled "Data Stream Processing on the Edge" at McGill University.
 * October 27, 2021: I was invited to be a PC member of IEEE SmartComp 2022.